CopticScriptorium/cts/coptic/README.md

 ## CAVEAT

 * Corpora have multiple ways to be addressed that are slightly different and can lead to some confusion through the implementation: the top-level directory  may be `acts-pilate`. the "ANNIS" directories `acts.pilate` the slug in the database `actspilate` and the urn `acts_pilate`.
 * The same goes for visualisations that may have different technical names in different contexts. (`verses`, `versified` ).
+Critically the implementation actually uses the button_title to select the visualisation format.
+See [button_title](https://github.com/CopticScriptorium/cts/blame/a1b616cd527002353cd7185807921208667dda2f/coptic/gh_ingest/scraper.py#L251C91-L251C103) which comes from actually matching it on the text `diplomatic text (document)` that is split by spaces. (so "diplomatic") here.
+For the time being we are resorting to a hack.
+When we meet a visualisation that has `norm` as slug we actually look for the filename `verses`.

 # Installation

-Note: this app requires Python 3.8+.
+Note: this app requires Python 3.10+.

 0. We recommend you [create a new conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands):